Saturday September 1st 2009

 Lissie, TX

 Andrew went back to Houston for Halloween, but I decided to stay at the bay and figure out my next move, nap.
 Andrew talked to the guys on the other lease and they got a quick four man limit, damn, just our luck.
 Well I decide to meet them there and leave from the bay.
 Craig and Scott are gonna hunt Francitas.
-Saturday night I hunt out with Terry and went fishing with them at their fishing lease.
-His sister and BIL came over for dinner that night and we met them on the way out and Tim went with us.
-No keepers were caught, but damn the people out there pulled in tons of 18-19" reds.
+Saturday night I went out with Terry to his fishing lease.
+His sister and BIL came over for dinner that night and we met them on the way out and Tim joined us.
+No keepers were caught, but damn there were a lot of 18-19" reds caught.
 After watching them do that for an hour I put on a paddle tail on my spinner and caught one for myself, same size as the others.

 Dinner that night was fried fish, fried shrimp, grilled shrimp, and bacon wrapped asparagus.
 Hmm... good stuff.
 Ok, so I planned to leave at 4 the next AM, but never once did it occur to me to look at the map.
 I had planned to get to the lease like I was coming from Houston.
 Good thing Andrew called me and told me to go another route.
 I ended up being late anyways, but I parked the ATV and ran to the levy right at shooting time.